craigcitro/site/content/books.md

 ## 2020

+#### *A Mathematician's Lament*, by Paul Lockhart.
+4/5

+This is a classic, which I've [written about before](/posts/2009-06-28-lockharts-lament/).
+This is a book-length treatment;
+worth reading if you're interested, but the essay has all the main ideas.

+I think my commentary above stands up; maybe the only new thing that jumped out at me is his general disinterest/disdain in applications of mathematics -- he goes out of his way to effectively define math as *pure* math.
+There's a lot of other interesting math out there.

+#### *Math from Three to Seven*, by Alexander Zvonkin.
+4/5

+Anyone involved in teaching kids should read this book immediately.
+(**Especially** if you're teaching math.)

+On the face of it, this book is a list of activities for a math circle for young children.
+On that front, it's great: a number of interesting activities, along with references to sources for additional material. (*Polyhedron Models* by Wenninger is already a hit.)

+However, far more exciting than the activities is Zvonkin's commentary, both about what the kids take away from it, and his own experience.

+The real gem here is Zvonkin's understanding of how the kids experience these lessons.
+He recognizes something that's missing from basically all education for kids in my experience: the goal is getting kids to **think** about the problem themselves.
+Watching his patience in setting up a question, and letting them wrestle with it repeatedly over the span of weeks or months is awe-inspiring.
+His cynical-but-honest commentary on the impact of starting school is excellent.

+As to his own experience, he's delightfully honest, going out of his way to highlight the places where a lesson fell flat, or where his own emotions got in the way.
+Anyone with teaching experience knows how big a factor those can be, and it's nice to see someone being so frank about it.
+(Or maybe I'm saying I'm glad it's not just me.)

 #### *Espresso Coffee (2013)*, by David Schomer.
 4/5

 If you're looking for guidance on how to improve your espresso, this is a